Vinicyus/Proffy/README.md

 yarn start
 ```
-Check out the app at http://localhost:3000/
+Check out the app at: http://localhost:3000/